 Use the Cohere platform to build natural language understanding and generation into your product with a few lines of code.
 Cohere’s large language models can solve a broad spectrum of natural language use cases, including classification, semantic search, paraphrasing, summarization, and content generation.
 Through finetuning, users can create massive models customized to their use case and trained on their data.

 - Using the Cohere API - install the Python, Node.js, or Go SDKs.

 - Intro to Large Language Models with Cohere - visual overview of large language models and some of their applications.

-Learn about Cohere’s generation and representation models including their performance, and intended use.
+- Model cards - learn about Cohere’s generation and representation models and their intended use.

 LLMs can write coherent text like no other human technology before them could.
 This can be used for creative copy, but also for summarization and paraphrasing.
 We tune the inputs using prompt engineering techniques that get the model to produce useful outputs.
 Important text generations parameters include top-k and top-p.